 Are you uncomfortable measuring and judging someone’s performance?
 Does giving “feedback” give you the “willies”?
 Using a scorecard is a very easy way to clearly identify performance problems without the uncomfortable feedback.

 Most people do not want to be measured or judged.
 And yet, measurement, analysis and correction is the cornerstone of ANY production process or quality assurance method.
 Think about it – if you can’t (or won’t) measure it, how can you ever be sure – of anything?
 Would you want to drive a car, bake a cake or raise your family in a home that wasn’t inspected and measured/scored for quality while it was being built?
 Yeah, not really, so why would you tolerate that in your software project?

+When selecting a vendor for your QA needs, asking for their scorecards can be a great way to vet potential vendors.
+Vendors who are experienced in QA know what scorecards are and will readily provide their team’s scorecards.
 Ask your software QA Outsourcing vendor for their scorecards.
 If you’re talking with TESTCo, we’ll happily share our scorecards with you.
-If you’re talking to someone else – expect crickets….
+If you’re talking to someone else – expect crickets